Thanksgiving is one of the best holidays of the year. Families get together to celebrate with each other and bountiful

 Thanksgiving is also a time to keep safety in mind both in and out of your home.
 Whether you are traveling to see family and friends or will be hosting the Thanksgiving festivities in your home, there are a few things to keep in mind to help ensure you all have a safe Thanksgiving holiday.

-If traveling outside of your home for the holiday you may want to take the following precautions.
+If traveling outside of your home for Thanksgiving and the holidays, you may want to take the following precautions.

-- Your best bet against burglary or vandalism while away from home is to have a monitored home security system from a monitoring company in case of any emergency.
-For even greater piece of mind you can use a home automation system like MyHome from My Alarm Center that will allow you to completely monitor and control your home while away.
+Your best bet against burglary or vandalism while away from home is to have a monitored home security system from a monitoring company in case of any emergency.
+You can also use a home automation system like MyHome from My Alarm Center that will allow you to completely monitor and control your home while away.

 Criminals often use sites like Facebook to find who will be where.
 If they see you are traveling out of town for the weekend, they will know that your home is vulnerable to a break-in.